pranayjoshi/first-rust-app/README.md

 We hope that this template helps you get started and you enjoy exploring making user interfaces with Slint.
 To learn more about the Slint APIs and the `.slint` markup language check out our [online documentation](https://slint.dev/docs).

-Don't forget to edit this README to replace it by yours